ESP32-PICO-KIT V4 / V4.1 Getting Started Guide¶

-ESP32-PICO-KIT V4 is a mini development board produced by Espressif.
-At the core of this board is the ESP32-PICO-D4, a System-in-Package (SIP) module with complete Wi-Fi and Bluetooth functionalities.
-Comparing to other ESP32 chips, the ESP32-PICO-D4 integrates several peripheral components in one single package, that otherwise would need to be installed separately.
-This includes a 40 MHz crystal oscillator, 4 MB flash, filter capacitors and RF matching links in.
+ESP32-PICO-KIT is a mini development board produced by Espressif.
+At the core of this board is the ESP32-PICO-D4, a System-in-Package (SiP) module with complete Wi-Fi and Bluetooth functionalities.
+Comparing to other ESP32 modules, the ESP32-PICO-D4 integrates several peripheral components in one single package, that otherwise would need to be installed separately.
+This includes a 40 MHz crystal oscillator, a 4 MB flash, filter capacitors and RF matching links in.
 This greatly reduces quantity and costs of additional components, subsequent assembly and testing cost, as well as overall product complexity.

 The development board integrates a USB-UART Bridge circuit, allowing the developers to connect the board to a PC’s USB port for downloads and debugging.

 For easy interfacing, all the IO signals and system power on ESP32-PICO-D4 are led out through two rows of 20 x 0.1” pitch header pads on both sides of the development board.
-To make the ESP32-PICO-KIT V4 fit into mini breadboards, the header pads are populated with two rows of 17 pin headers.
-Remaining 2 x 3 pads grouped on each side of the board besides the antenna are not populated.
-The remaining 2 x 3 pin headers may be soldered later by the user.
+To make the ESP32-PICO-KIT easier for Dupont wires, 2 x 17 header pads are populated with two rows of female pin headers.
+The remaining 2 x 3 header pads grouped on each side of the board besides the antenna are not populated, and may be populated later by the user if required.

-The 2 x 3 pads not populated with pin headers are internally connected to the flash memory embedded in the ESP32-PICO-D4 SIP module.
+- The 2 x 3 pads not populated with female pin headers are internally connected to the flash memory embedded in the ESP32-PICO-D4 SiP module.
 For more details see module’s datasheet in Related Documents.

 The board dimensions are 52 x 20.3 x 10 mm (2.1” x 0.8” x 0.4”), see section Board Dimensions.
 An overview functional block diagram is shown below.

-The following list and figure below describe key components, interfaces and controls of ESP32-PICO-KIT V4 board.
+The following list and figure below describe key components, interfaces and controls of ESP32-PICO-KIT board.

-- Standard ESP32-PICO-D4 module soldered to the ESP32-PICO-KIT V4 board.
-The complete system of the ESP32 chip has been integrated into the SIP module, requiring only external antenna with LC matching network, decoupling capacitors and pull-up resistors for EN signals to function properly.
+- Standard ESP32-PICO-D4 module soldered to the ESP32-PICO-KIT board.
+The complete system of the ESP32 chip has been integrated into the SiP module, requiring only external antenna with LC matching network, decoupling capacitors and pull-up resistors for EN signals to function properly.